Particular/docs.particular.net/nservicebus/operations/metrics.md

 ### Queue length

-This metric tracks estimated number of messages in the input queue of an endpoint.
+This metric tracks the **estimated** number of messages in the input queue of an endpoint.

 A _link_ is a communication channel between a sender of the message and its receiver.
 Each link is uniquely identified by some combination of destination address, message assembly, and the [host identifier](/nservicebus/hosting/override-hostid.md#host-identifier) of the sender.
 The exact composition of link identifiers depends on the transport properties and type of message being sent.